jdoleary/Spellmasons/TasksCurrent.md

 ## Tasks

-- add unit description to tooltip
-- make tooltip update constantly so it gets current health when it changes

 - Fix swap
   - bug: chain swapping didn't move me, this occurs when the chain retarget's self
 - Add obstacles to spell effect?
 So freeze can freeze lava?